Relationship Marketing (11181.2)

 If you need any special support, contact with lecturer directly.

 Active participation is required for workshops, otherwise, students will lose mark for that particular workshop.
-To pass this unit, each student needs to take part all assessments and get at least 50% of marks in total.
+To pass this unit, each student needs to get at least 50% of marks in total.

 Required IT skills